Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 ### More Analogies

+These are several imperfect analogies that can illustrate how variables refer to values.

 - Variables are cups with a label on them.
 We give each cup a name, such as `stevies_drink` or `number`.
 The cup can hold different things and we can replace the value it holds.

 - Variables are like home addresses, such as 123 Main St. The value would be the literal residence located at 123 Main St., walls and doors and all.